zathras-crypto/mastercore/README.md

 mscd

+Mastercore should be considered an alpha-level product, and you use it at your own risk.
+Neither the Mastercoin Foundation nor the Mastercore developers assumes any responsibility for funds misplaced, mishandled, lost, or misallocated.

+Further, please note that this particular installation of Mastercore should be viewed as experimental.
+Your wallet data may be lost, deleted, or corrupted, with or without warning due to bugs or glitches.
+Please take caution.

 You all know, BUT: DO NOT use wallet(s) with significant amount of any currency while working!!!

 May 3rd change -- unzip this (txt file) into your bitcoin data directory, i.e. ~/.bitcoin: